The short answer

 How long do Bernese actually live?

-7 to 10 years average.
-Median around 7 to 8 in breed-club surveys.
+7 to 10 years average per the AKC profile and BMDCA longevity surveys.
 Some reach 10 to 12; a small minority go past 12.
-Cancer drives most early deaths.
+Cancer drives most early deaths in the breed.

 Why do Bernese get so much cancer?

-Small founder population concentrated cancer risk genes.
-UC Davis and University of Bern research identifies candidate genes for histiocytic sarcoma but no commercial DNA test exists.
+Small founder population concentrated cancer-risk genes.
+Research from UC Davis and the University of Bern has identified candidate genes for histiocytic sarcoma, but no commercial DNA test currently predicts cancer risk meaningfully.
 Pedigree longevity is the best proxy.

 What is histiocytic sarcoma?